 Need inspiration for your own renovation project?
 Or simply fancy having a look around a gorgeous period property?
 This rural cottage is one of our favourites.

-Read on to find out how its owners went about rescuing it from the brink of dereliction and then gave it an elegant new look, the browse the rest of our real home transformations.
+Read on to find out how its owners went about rescuing it from the brink of dereliction and then gave it an elegant new look, then browse the rest of our real home transformations.
 Read our guide on renovating a house, too, for more guidance.

 Owners: Wendy and Peter Blakeman are both retired and have two grown-up children, Charlotte and Robert, who live nearby